emoose/OutRun2006Tweaks/README.md

 - Fixes certain effects like engine backfiring which failed to appear when using controllers
 - Anisotropic filtering & transparency supersampling can be forced, greatly reducing aliasing around the edges of the track
 - Reflection rendering resolution can be increased from the default 128x128

+**Gameplay:**
+- Built-in framelimiter to prevent speedups, framerate can be partially unlocked with game running at 60FPS internally
+- Restored XInput rumble code from the Xbox release, allowing gear shifts/drifts/crashes/etc to give feedback
+- Xbox Series impulse triggers are supported and can be tweaked inside INI

 **Bugfixes:**
 - Prevents save corruption bug when remapping controls with many input devices connected